holzschu/python3_ios/README.md

 - `mv Lib ../Library/lib/python3.7`

 Also transfer the scripts:
-- `tar -cvzf binaries.tar.gz Python-3.7.1/Tools/scripts/`
+- `tar -cvzf binaries.tar.gz bin`
-- transfer the binaries.tar.gz on your device, for example using iTunes
+- transfer the binaries.tar.gz on your device, for example using iTunes or iCloud drive.
 - on the iOS device: `tar -xvzf binaries.tar.gz`
-- `mv Tools/scripts ../Library/bin`
+- `mv bin ../Library/`

 This installation comes with many packages already installed: pip, setuptools, cffi...